fmakayi/SeatlleAirBNB/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to AirBNB for the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/seattle/data).
+Extra information from Airbnb can be found [here](https://www.airbnb.co.za/resources/hosting-homes/a/the-best-amenities-to-offer-right-now-203)